Special Research Bureau for marine research automation of the

 2. Oil Company "Rosneft" 1995-2000, M. 2000, p.16.

-3. Notifications for mariners, Issue 1, part 1, January 4, 1999, the Hydrographic Service of the Red-Flag Pacific Fleet.
+3. Notifications for mariners, Issue 1, part 1, January 4, 1999, the Hydrographic Service of the Red-Flag Pacific

 4. The feasibility study of the Russian-American-Norwegian project "Operational safety and environment protection regulations for oil and gas exploration and extraction in the Russian offshore zone".
 "RANAK", Moscow, 1998